With the ISDN switch off only a few years away, businesses are making the move to cloud telephony. But what is cloud telephony?

 - With cloud telephony, you can take advantage of features such as Call Reporting, Call Recording, multiple Voicemail inboxes and the ability to use services remotely.

-This process is usually handled by your VoIP service provider and happens in a matter of moments.
+This process is usually handled by your hosted VoIP solution provider and happens in a matter of moments.
 By bypassing traditional ISDN, it’s possible to overcome its bandwidth limitations.

 ISDN E1, Europe's highest bandwidth standard, allows for 1.9mb/s.
 In today's always-on digital world, this rate isn't enough.
 Many providers are phasing ISDN support out in favour of higher bandwidth connection technologies.
 By 2025, the UK's ISDN network will be shut down for good.